 Why is Wi-Fi used?

-Without Wi-Fi, every network device would need to connect to the network with a network cable (typically Cat5).
-Having a cable for every computer and network device makes installation and deployment much more difficult, especially for a home without the proper wiring and makes mobility (e.g. moving around the home or office) impossible.
+Without Wi-Fi, every network device would need to connect to the network with a network cable (e.g., Cat 5).
+Having a cable for every computer and network device makes installation and deployment much more difficult, especially for a home without the proper wiring.
+It also makes mobility (e.g., moving around the home or office) impossible.
 With Wi-Fi, any compatible device with the proper reception and access rights can connect to the network without having to drag a cable to that device.

 Examples of devices that use Wi-Fi

-Today, there are a number of devices (IoT) that connect to the Internet using Wi-Fi.
+Today, there are many devices (IoT) that connect to the Internet using Wi-Fi.
 Below is a short list of some of the more modern Wi-Fi devices you may find in a home or office.
 Also, see our wireless definition for a list of other wireless devices that use a different spectrum to communicate wirelessly.

 How can I get Wi-Fi in my home or office?